sinch/node-sinch-request/README.md

 	});
 	req.end(data);

 This method requires a few extra steps and there's an extra dependency on the `create-hash` library for MD5 calculation.
-However, it will give you a bit more control and in some cenarios this may be crucial for optimization.
+However, it will give you a bit more control and in some scenarios this may be crucial for optimization.

+## Getting started

+New to Sinch?
+In order to get started, please visit [our website](www.sinch.com) and sign up for a free development account.

 ## Feedback